Presents:

 This unique combination of attributes allowed him to apply many seemingly

-unimportant or "wrong" concepts into a workable relation that had
+unimportant or "wrong" concepts into a

 never occurred to anyone else !!!